WPF Open / Select Folder Dialog (.NET 8 OpenFolderDialog)

-Learn how to use the new OpenFolderDialog in WPF with .NET 8 to let users browse and select one or multiple folders.
+Use the new .NET 8 `OpenFolderDialog` in WPF to let users open and select one or multiple folders.
+Replaces the old WinForms FolderBrowserDialog hack.

 .NET 8 introduces a new OpenFolderDialog to Windows Presentation Foundation (WPF).
 This enables application users to browse and select one or multiple folders.